shieldgenerator7/DnD-Stories/Agranari/Agranari Adventures Custom Rules.md

 Each species has its own naming conventions.
 Please follow the naming conventions of the species.
 If you’re having trouble, you can come up with a name or randomly generate one, and the DM will come up with a name that is similar to the original, but that fits the species.

+### Appearance

+Your appearance will be determined by your species.
+You may choose to take the species ability of your chosen species, but if you do, it effects a small part of your appearance.
+Each species has an “imperfection” that means they have the species ability.
+If you don’t want the imperfection to be a part of your character’s apearnce, then you can forego taking the species ability.

 ### Starting Item

 It is likely that your character starts with an heirloom of a lost family member, such as a sibling, parent, or grandparent.
 These items come in many varieties, depending on your starting location and species.
 Work with your DM to figure out what kind of item you start with.